Mr. Magorium's Wonder Emporium

 The film stars Dustin Hoffman as the owner of a magical toy store and Natalie Portman as his store employee.
 A cameo by Kermit the Frog was the character's first major theatrical appearance since 1999's Muppets from Space.

-Theatrically released on 16 November 2007 by 20th Century Fox, it received mixed reviews and grossed $69.5 million worldwide.
+Theatrically released on November 16, 2007 by 20th Century Fox, it received mixed reviews, but performed modestly at the box office, grossing $69.5 million worldwide.
 Helm subsequently disowned the film in later years.
-The film was released on DVD and Blu-ray on 4 March 2008 by 20th Century Fox Home Entertainment.